 Fill hairline cracks, re-paint certain areas, scrub away minor damp or mould, there are a variety of easy ways to prepare the property yourself.
 Whilst you’re fixing these issues, note down any major problems you uncover and report them to the surveyor.
 Don’t try fixing them yourself.
 Improving these minor faults can greatly improve the condition of the property, you just have to be willing to spend a little time and money on enhancing them.

 Checking the outside of the property is just as important as inspecting the interior when preparing for a survey.
 Take a brief look at the roof, see if there are any missing tiles or cracks that could be of concern.
 Check the guttering for leaks or blockages.
 Note down any major issues and relay them to the surveyor.

 Be wary of growing vegetation as some plants can cause damage to your property.
-Japanese knot-weed is a well-known disruptive plant that can force its way up through concrete and foundations.
+Japanese knotweed is a well-known invasive plant that can spread uncontrolled.
 Ivy, though often seen as a beautiful extra, can lodge its way through piping or cause damp on your property.
 Just be wary of any potential concerns that could arise.

 As a safety precaution, it would be a good idea to inspect all electricals and the conditions of any wires connecting them.
 But be careful as you do so!
 Don’t take on any job you’re unsure of, just tell the surveyor.

 Tidy anything that may cause an accident, keeping wires close to the walls.
 Check the conditions of the wires outside of the house as well as inside.
 Make sure no water is able to penetrate the service panel and check that any and all lights are working and in a safe condition.